Normal Forms and Tyurin Degenerations of K3 Surfaces Polarised by a Rank 18 Lattice: Introduction

 The structure of this paper is as follows.
 In Section \ref{sec:background} we discuss some necessary background from lattice theory, along with results about the geometry and moduli of $M$-polarised K3 surfaces.

 In Section \ref{sec:Tyurin} we begin by introducing some background on Tyurin degenerations.
+We then prove our first main result (Theorem \ref{thm:analyticclassification}) which shows that, up to labelling, the central fibre of any (analytic) Tyurin degeneration of $M$-polarised K3 surfaces must be one of $11$ distinct birational types.
+Note, in particular, that the set of possible components $Y_i$ occurring in such degenerations includes rational surfaces of all del Pezzo degrees $-9 \leq K_{Y_i}^2 \leq 9$, along with the Hirzebruch surfaces $\bF_1$ and $\bF_2$ (which is a deformation of $\bP^1 \times \bP^1$) which both have degree $8$.

-We then give two different explicit approaches to the construction of projective normal forms for $M$-polarised K3 surfaces, which we call the \emph{linear system approach} and the \emph{toric approach}.
-Finally, we show how these two approaches can be used to construct projective Tyurin degenerations of $M$-polarised K3 surfaces, and we describe a collection of $11$ (analytic) degenerations that can be obtained by flopping curves on the result.
-These degenerations are classified by certain graphs $\Gamma$, so we call them \emph{$\Gamma$-degenerations}.
+Next we turn our attention to the projective setting, where we give two different explicit approaches to the construction of projective normal forms for $M$-polarised K3 surfaces; we call these the \emph{linear system approach} and the \emph{toric approach}.
+We conclude the section by showing how these two approaches can be used to construct projective Tyurin degenerations of $M$-polarised K3 surfaces.

 Section \ref{sec:constructions} constitutes the main body of the paper.
-In this section we prove our main result (Theorem \ref{thm:main}), which states that all of the $\Gamma$-degenerations described in the previous section can be realised projectively.
+In this section we prove our second main result (Theorem \ref{thm:main}), which states that all of the $11$ possible central fibres described in Theorem \ref{thm:analyticclassification} can be realised in projective degenerations.
 We prove this result by explicitly constructing several projective normal forms for $M$-polarised K3 surfaces, then degenerating them to obtain each of the $11$ possibilities; the constructions are summarised in Table \ref{tab:gammadegenerations}.

-Note, in particular, that the set of possible components $V_i$ occurring in such degenerations includes rational surfaces of all del Pezzo degrees $-9 \leq K_{V_i}^2 \leq 9$, along with the Hirzebruch surfaces $\bF_1$ and $\bF_2$ (which is a deformation of $\bP^1 \times \bP^1$) which both have degree $8$.
+\textbf{Acknowledgments:} The authors would like to thank the anonymous referee for their helpful comments on an earlier version, which outlined an approach to show that our list of possible degenerations is complete.
+This has been incorporated into the paper and may be found in Section \ref{sec:analytictyurin}.